 Weinhold, B. 2010.
 Mystery in a Bottle.
 Environmental Health Perspectives, 22, 169-171.

 Zhu, W., Schmehl, D., Mullin, C. and Frazier, J., 2014.
 Four Common Pesticides, Their Mixtures and a Formulation Solvent in the Hive Environment Have High Oral Toxicity to Honey Bee Larvae.
 PLoS ONE, 9(1), p.e77547.

+Cut out

+These residue levels are very high in comparison to those of insecticidal compounds.
+For example, sulfoxaflor a substances touted as a successor to neonicotinoids, has been found to have peak residue levels of 5,190ppb when sprayed on flowers (EFSA, XXXX).
+This is 45x less concentrated than the comparable NMP measurement.
+While there are differences between the study method, this nonetheless illustrates that bees exposure to NMP is potentially very high.